aaronabraham311/Python-Practice/README.md

 # Python-Practice
-Stores practice programs written in Python.
+All programs in this repository will be the same as the C++ repository.
+This is purely for practice.